wildonion/gem/README.md

 * all conse panel APIs except admin and user login, health check and logout APIs need a **JWT** inside the Authorization header or the cookie variable in the their request objects also the **JWT** can be set in their swagger UI page using the `Authorize 🔒` button.

 * in order to reveal the roles of an event, admin **JWT** token generated by the conse mafia hyper server inside the response of the login API, must be passed to the `/admin/notif/register/reveal-role/{event_id}` API of the panel server.

-* **admins** are game managers and **users** are players.

-* conse client can subscribes to the fired or emitted events and topics like role reveal, ecq, new tasks and task verification logs and see notifications coming from redis docker server by sending websocket packets to the actix websocket server.
+* conse clients can subscribes to the fired or emitted events and topics like role reveal, ecq, new tasks and task verification logs and see notifications coming from redis docker server by listening to websocket packets comming from actix websocket server.

 * pubsub new task, twitter task verification response, twitter bot response, **ECQ**, **MMR** and reveal role topics are `tasks`, `task-verification-responses`, `twitter-bot-response`, `ecq-{event_id}`, `mmr-{event_id}`, `reveal-role-{event_id}` respectively.

 * push notification routes for new task, twitter task verification response, twitter bot response, **ECQ**, **MMR** and reveal role topics are `ws://ws.panel.conse.app/notifs/tasks`, `ws://ws.panel.conse.app/notifs/task-verification-responses`, `ws://ws.panel.conse.app/notifs/twitter-bot-response`, `ws://ws.panel.conse.app/notifs/ecq-{event_id}`, `ws://ws.panel.conse.app/notifs/mmr-{event_id}`, `ws://ws.panel.conse.app/notifs/{user_objectid}/reveal-role-{event_id}` respectively.

-* twitter task names defined by admins, must be prefixed with `twitter-*` and are twitter activities such as `username` which is a task that must be done to verify his/her twitter username, `tweet` which can be a specific content or the generated code by the backend, `like`, `hashtag` and `retweet` that must be done to reward users based on the score of each task.
+* twitter task names defined by admins, must be prefixed with `twitter-*` and are twitter activities such as `tweet` which can be a specific content or the generated code by the backend, `like`, `hashtag` and `retweet` that must be done to reward users based on the score of each task.

 * admins can define multiple twitter tasks in the same activity, all tasks will be separated by a random chars like `*-<RANDOM_CHARS>` so the final task name will be `twitter-username-iYTC^`.

 * every day at **7 AM** all the users tasks will be checked automatically using a cronjob to see that the user is still verified or not, this will be done by checking all the records of the `users_tasks` table inside the `/check-users-tasks` API.

-* once the user is loggedin, first the `/user/verify-twitter-account/{account_name}` API must be called with **user** token to update the twitter username of the user inside the db then then we must compel the user to tweet the activity code which is inside the user data response, after that the `/bot/verify-twitter-task/{job_id}/{twitter_username}` API must be called to verify the users' tasks, this can be behind a **check** button in frontend or inside an intreval http call.
+* once the user gets loggedin, first the `/user/verify-twitter-account/{account_name}` API must be called to verify and update the twitter username inside the db then then we must compel the user to tweet the activity code which is inside the user data response.

 ## 🚧 WIPs